 Bringing Tenant Leadership to Life: Indra Adjei For tenants at 2743 Victoria Park and for community members in the area, Indra Adjei is a familiar face.
-Indra is an active leader on several tenant engagement and outreach programs that support the area's Community Action Plan.
+Indra is an active leader on several tenant engagement and outreach programs that support TCHC's community action plan.
 She brings commitment and involvement to planning and decision making, as well as coordination and volunteer management for different events and initiatives.
 Among her countless contributions to the community, Indra has led back-to-school events, holiday giveaways, vaccine clinics and information sessions, and a garbage disposal project.
 She goes above and beyond by giving out warm meals, voluntarily shoveling snow following heavy snowfalls, and decorating the lobby during the winter holiday season.
 She is a consistent and constant advocate for tenants in the community.
 "We continue to provide food and clothing for the community.
 They rely on us, and I am proud to offer what they need at no cost to them."
-Indra Adjei, community leader For the past eight years, Indra has organized a chef's kitchen with prepared hot foods and meals for her fellow tenants.
-With the support of City Street Outreach, she has connected the community with a steady supply of much-needed groceries and household items.
+Indra Adjei, community leader

+Tenant Service Hubs Support in the community TCHC continued to open new Tenant Service Hubs in communities across Toronto in 2021.
+Tenant Service Hubs are a key component of our new service delivery model.
+For the past eight years, Indra has organized a chef's kitchen with prepared hot foods and meals for her fellow tenants.
+With the support of City Street Outreach (CSO), she has connected the community with a steady supply of much-needed groceries and household items.
 The TCHC common space in the building has provided a continuous location for this important work.
 "I am so proud of the fact that I have not closed down once during this whole pandemic," says Indra.
 "We continue to provide food and clothing for the community.
 They rely on us, and I am proud to offer what they need at no cost to them."
 "Indra's Boutique," as many locals know it, provides clothing, household goods and other essential products to families and children who appreciate the opportunity to "shop" for what they need at no cost to them.
 Many refugee families are welcomed warmly by Indra to the boutique where they are able to find and receive support to set up new households in Canada.
 Indra's volunteer efforts provide invaluable support to her TCHC community and beyond.
 She is an important example of tenant leadership and the tremendous achievements that are possible when one individual brings commitment, warmth and dedication to helping others.
 TCHC recognizes Indra's exceptional efforts and those of other tenant leaders in our communities.
 We would also like to acknowledge and thank City Street Outreach and all other donors that provide free goods, food and products for the community.
-Confronting Anti-Black Racism The voices and lived experiences of tenants and staff have helped shape a strategy to proactively dismantle policies, systems and procedures that reinforce anti-Black racism.
+Confronting anti-Black Racism The voices and lived experiences of tenants and staff have helped shape a strategy to proactively dismantle policies, systems and procedures that reinforce anti-Black racism.
 As an employer and a social housing provider, TCHC is addressing systemic barriers affecting tenants and staff through our CABR Strategy and Action Plan.
-CABR Strategy: Reconstructing the way we address anti-Black racism